ChangeDev/SaberPublic/README.md

 +serverinfo - Shows info about the server,
 +userinfo - Shows info about the mentioned user, +avatar - Tag someone to get their avatar
++purge - Purge your decided amount.
+100 is max.

 ## Fun
 +8ball - Ask anything and it'll answer you,